 If there was ever a Saint that could make the seemingly impossible happen, it had to be St Jude.
 At the beginning of the year, we had decided it was time to put our house up for sale and move on to a bigger, more spacious home for our growing brood.
 This was before we found out that I was pregnant again, expecting baby number 8.
 We decided to have a look at the market trying to decide on the best options for our family.
 Buying vs building.
 But ofcause before we even had our house up on the market we had found the very house that was perfect in every which way for us.

-This house was so perfect for us I am very much convinced that God, Himself, had hand picked this house out for us.
+This house was so perfect for us, I am very much convinced that God, Himself, had hand-picked this house out for us.
 The house has everything we ever talked about or dreamed about having in an ideal home.
 Firstly the location is perfect, all flat which will make it easier for me to go on walks.
-It is in a cal de sac street, which we always wanted.Just around the corner is a kids play ground.
-Added bonus to the location is that both the primary school and highschool buses go down, around the round about and up again on the road our street runs off.
+It is in a cal de sac street, which we always wanted.Just around the corner is a playground.
+The added bonus to the location is that both the primary school and high school buses go down, and up the main road our street runs off.

 Than there is the house itself.

 I have always wanted a spa partly for luxury, but also to use for my fibromyalgia, when it flares up.
 As I am trying to avoid strong pain killers and have settled on using heat as much as possible.
 But not only does this house have a big corner spa bath in the ensuite, there is a spa in the sunroom!
 Over the years I have noticed that also being in the pool can help with my joint paint.. yep there is a pool.. we have almost been hesitant about having one due to safety with the children , but the way this house is designed the kids cannot access the pool at all on their own, as it’s situated in a courtyard like style, with a big brick wall around the edge of the property and is adjoined to the sunroom and a door leading out to it.